Akshaykumar05/Microsoft-Azure-Fundamentals-resource/README.md

 ## Q4.
 What is Azure Virtual Network (VNet)
 * Azure VNet is a network or environment that can be used to run VMs and applications in the cloud.
+* When it created, the service and VMs within the azure network interact securily with each-other.